boazbk/tcs/lec_11_running_time.md

 ### Nice time bounds

 The class $TIME(T(n))$ is defined in [time-def](){.ref} with respect to a _time_ measure function $T(n)$.
 When considering time bounds, we will want to restrict our attention to "nice" bounds such as $O(n)$, $O(n\log n)$, $O(n^2)$, $O(2^{\sqrt{n}})$, $O(2^n)$, and so on.
-We do so to  avoid pathological examples such as non-monotone functions (where the time to compute a function on inputs of size $n$ could be smaller than the time to compute it on shorter inputs)  or other degenerate cases such as functions that can be computed without reading the input or cases where the running time bound itself is hard to compute.
+We do so to  avoid pathological examples such as non-monotone functions (where the time to compute a function on inputs of size $n$ could be smaller than the time to compute it on shorter inputs)  or other degenerate cases such as running time that is not sufficient to read the input or cases where the running time bound itself is hard to compute.
 Thus we make the following definition:

 ::: {.definition title="Nice functions" #nice-def}